 - Data on the performance of fund managers and respective schemes is not readily available.
 However, there are some media houses that track the performances and share every week in their publications.

 - Restriction on Equity Investment to 50% may be unacceptable to some.
 Though in Auto Investment choice, a new provision has come up where subscriber can have aggressive allocation and get 75% of equity exposure up to 35 years of age

 - Not so flexible in pre closure or prematurity withdrawal.

 Should you invest in New pension Scheme?

 Now you have gone through all the nps details.
 You can see that the low-cost structure and now the tax exemption on employer’s contribution have made this product a very attractive one.
-Otherwise all other features can be brought in the portfolio through other products with proper investment planning.
+Otherwise, all other features can be brought in the portfolio through other products with proper investment planning.

-Tax at maturity a big drawback in this, but 40% of tax-free withdrawal is a good option and the extra tax benefit u/s 80CCD(2) makes it one of the sought after product.
+Tax at maturity used to be a big drawback in this, but 40% of tax-free withdrawal is a good option and the extra tax benefit u/s 80CCD(2) makes it one of the sought after product.
 I feel that if one is a disciplined investor and has done proper Retirement planning then he may include some portion of his investments into this.
-Yes, if government makes the withdrawal at maturity tax-free, New pension scheme will become a must buy option.
+Yes, if the government makes the withdrawal at maturity completely tax-free, New pension scheme will become a must buy option.
 But even at this stage too, it is not to be ignored product.